-6 Consultation
+6. Consultation

 - 6.1.1 EDC Conservation Officer attended the Alston and Garrigill Parish Council meeting on 03/09/2018 and on 05/10/2020 to inform members on the production of a character appraisal and management plan document for Alston conservation area. - 6.1.2 The Conservation Officer also launched an appeal to volunteering in the survey of the conservation area in the autumn 2020, which received some interest.
 However due to two Covid-19 lockdowns, it had to be cancelled. - 6.1.3 The Conservation officer organised a workshop on the management of the conservation area on 18/05/2022 with representatives of Alston Moor Parish Council, Alston Moor Partnership, local architectural practice Countryside Consultants and Alston Moor Historic Society.
 The strengths, weaknesses, opportunities and threats to the conservation area identified in the appraisal were discussed as well as specific ideas for the management of the conservation area.
-The aim was to inform a first draft of the management plan of the conservation area prior to wider public consultation. - 6.1.4 A period of six weeks statutory public consultation will run from the 31 October to the 12 December 2022 in order to gather the public's opinion and ideas on the CAAMP, which will inform a final version to be provided to formal approval by the Council early 2023.
+The aim was to inform a first draft of the management plan of the conservation area prior to wider public consultation. - 6.1.4 A period of six weeks statutory public consultation ran from the 31 October to the 12 December 2022 in order to gather the public's opinion and ideas on the CAAMP.
+This informed a final version which was formally approved by the Council on the 14 March 2023.
+A separate consultation report outlining the type and outcomes of the consultation is available.